Dissolve

 • Dissolve Mode: The system provides three dissolve modes.

-• Dissolve: Merges objects with the same property field value that intersect or are within the dissolve tolerance range into a single object.
+• Dissolve: Merges objects with the same property field value that intersect or are within the fusion tolerance range into a single object.

-• Group: Groups objects with the same property field value into one object, and the overlapping parts are removed.
+• Group: Groups objects with the same property field value into one object, removing overlapping parts.

-• Group after Dissolving: First dissolves objects with the same property field value that intersect or are tangent into a single simple object.
-If after dissolution, there are non-adjacent objects with the same merged field value, they are further grouped into a complex object.
+• Group after Dissolving: First dissolves objects with the same property field value that intersect or are tangent into a simple object.
+If non-adjacent objects with the same merged field value exist after dissolving, they are further grouped into a complex object.

-• Dissolve Tolerance: If the distance between two or more nodes is within this tolerance range after dissolution, they are merged into one node.
-The default value is one millionth of the dataset's boundary range (the maximum tolerance is 100 times the default tolerance), and the unit is the original unit of the dataset.
+• Fusion tolerance: After dissolving, if the distance between two or more nodes is within this tolerance, they are merged into one node.
+The default value is one-millionth of the dataset's boundary range (maximum tolerance is 100 times the default tolerance), in the dataset's original units.

 Note:

-For text dataset dissolution, only the Group method is supported, and the dissolve tolerance cannot be set (meaningless).
+For text dataset dissolve, only the Group mode is supported, and the fusion tolerance cannot be set (meaningless).

-• Filter Expression: Only objects that satisfy this condition participate in the dissolution operation.
+• Filter Expression: Only objects meeting this condition participate in the dissolve operation.

-• Process objects which have no field values: If this checkbox is selected, objects with empty merged field values participate in the dissolution operation.
+• Process objects which have no field values: If checked, objects with empty merged field values participate in the dissolve operation.

-• Merged Field: A field in the dataset that has the same field value.
-Data dissolution and grouping are performed based on the values of this field.
+• Merged Field: A field in the dataset where objects with the same field value are dissolved or grouped based on this field.

 • Statistic Field: Performs field statistics on dissolved objects (generating new fields to store statistical values).
-The statistics type can be Max, Min, Sum, Average, First Object, Last Object, Text Link.
+Statistics types include Max, Min, Sum, Average, First Object, Last Object, and Text Link.

-• Max: Finds the maximum value of the field for dissolved/grouped objects, valid only for numeric and time fields.
+• Max: Calculates the maximum value of the field for dissolved/grouped objects.
+Valid only for numeric and time fields.

-• Min: Finds the minimum value of the field for dissolved/grouped objects, valid only for numeric and time fields.
+• Min: Calculates the minimum value of the field for dissolved/grouped objects.
+Valid only for numeric and time fields.

 • First Object: Obtains the field value of the object with the smallest SmID in the dissolved/grouped objects.